chimms1/NRU-WiFi-Simulator/README.md

 2. Service class `Simulator/running/ServiceClass.py`: contains all the methods used to perform operations such as creating users, calculating resources, etc.
 3. Params class `Simulator/running/ConstantParams.py`: contains the parameters set by the user
 4. Verbose class `Simulator/running/Print.py`: contains the flags to print specific information and plot graphs.
-5. BaseStation class `Simulator/entities/BaseStation.py`: contains the class definition for LTE BS and Wi-Fi AP.
+5. BaseStation class `Simulator/entities/BaseStation.py`: contains the class definition for NR-U BS and Wi-Fi AP.
-6. UserEquipment class `Simulator/entities/UserEquipment.py`: contains the class definition for LTE and Wi-Fi User equipment
+6. UserEquipment class `Simulator/entities/UserEquipment.py`: contains the class definition for NR-U and Wi-Fi User equipment
 7. Learning class `Simulator/Qlearning/learning.py`: contains the class definition for Q-learning (reward function, QTable operation, Actions, etc)